Cat Diarrhea: What Owners Can Do To Help And When To Seek Veterinary Care

 When to See a Veterinarian

-In an adult cat, a loose stool from time to time isn’t cause for concern.
+With an adult cat, a loose stool in the litter box from time to time isn’t cause for concern.
 And if your cat is otherwise behaving normally and seems to feel fine, it’s reasonable to wait a day or two to see if the diarrhea will resolve on its own.

-But if your cat’s diarrhea lasts longer than two days or is accompanied by additional clinical signs—such as vomiting, poor appetite, or lethargy—it could indicate a serious health issue.
-And if you think your cat might have ingested something poisonous or swallowed a foreign object, you should see your veterinarian immediately.
+But if your cat’s diarrhea lasts longer than two days (and longer than one day for a kitten) or is accompanied by additional clinical signs—such as vomiting, poor appetite, or lethargy—it could indicate a serious health issue.
+And if you think your cat might have ingested something poisonous or swallowed a foreign object, you should seek veterinary care immediately.

-Your veterinarian may use a number of diagnostic approaches in investigating the cause of your cat’s diarrhea, including a physical exam, fecal parasite test, blood work, urinalysis, and imaging (such as x-ray or ultrasound).
+Your veterinarian may use a number of diagnostic approaches in investigating the possible causes of your cat’s diarrhea, including a physical exam, fecal parasite/pathogen test, blood work, urinalysis, and imaging (such as x-ray or ultrasound).